 Summary: Adding sepiolite, a clay mineral found in many brands of cat litter, to soil that's been subject to forest fire helps it retain water and nutrients, improving performance

-Summary: Using the thermoelectric effect, Peltier tiles convert the heat of the human hand to electricity to power a flashlight without batteries or kinetic energy.
+Summary: Using the piezoelectric effect, Peltier tiles convert the heat of the human hand to electricity to power a flashlight without batteries or kinetic energy.

 Summary: In an effort to improve plant productivity, a weak current was applied to seeds of such plants as beans to test whether it improves the rate of germination, growth rate and plant quality.